telerik/winforms-docs/pivotgrid/sorting.md

->With the current release of RadPivotGrid sorting is available only for LocalDataSourceProvider.
+>note With the current release of RadPivotGrid sorting is available only for LocalDataSourceProvider.
+>

 ## Understanding Sorting Mechanism